wadackel/files-sync-action/README.md

 **Required:** `false`
 **Default:** n/a

 Personal Access Token to use to create file sync and PR.
-Required if `GITHUB_APP_*` is not specified.
+Required if ` _APP_*` is not specified.

 ### `github_app_id`